Skip to content

 2. The agent reads the installation instructions from this page

-3. The agent installs giskard-checks and configures your LLM provider
+3. The agent installs giskard and configures your LLM provider

 4. You review the changes and start writing checks